A library for manipulating banks of git repositories

 The banksync command line tool allows the easy operation of git commands across a "bank" or "collection" or repositories.
 It allows synchronization to historic configurations across the bank of repos.

-You can install banksync from PyPi by a simple:
+banksync from PyPi with a simple:

 pip install banksync